-Well, as we’ve mentioned in the previous section What Are Bass Frequencies? human hearing is not very sensitive to bass frequencies.
-In order to effectively hear bass frequencies, the amplitudes of the low frequencies must be relatively high (compared to the mid-range range frequencies our ears are “tuned” to hear with greater clarity).
+Well, as we've mentioned in the previous section, What Are Bass Frequencies? human hearing is not very sensitive to bass frequencies.
+To effectively hear bass frequencies, the amplitudes of the low frequencies must be relatively high (compared to the mid-range range frequencies, our ears are “tuned” to hear with greater clarity).

 When it comes to pushing a lot of air at low frequencies, large speakers are preferred.